Reference

 Cut

-A phase of intentional fat loss while trying to preserve muscle mass, typically eating in a caloric deficit.
+A phase of intentional fat loss while trying to preserve muscle mass, typically eating in a caloric deficit with high protein intake.

 Nutrition